-The submission of your social security number is requested.
+"The submission of your social security number is requested.
 The apprentice's social security number will only be used to verify the apprentice's periods of employment and wages for purposes of complying with the Program Assessment Rating Tool (2005) of the Office of Management and Budget related to common measures of the Federal job training and employment programs for measuring performance outcomes and for purposes of the Government Performance and Results Act.
-The Office of Apprentice's social security number to match this number against the employers' wage records.
-Also, the apprentice's social security number will be used, if appropriate, for purposes of the Davis Bacon Act of 1931, as amended, U.S. Code Title 40, Sections 276a to 276a-7, and Title 29 CFR 5, to verify and certify to the U.S. Department of Labor, Employment Standards Administration, that you are a registered apprentice to ensure that the employer is complying with the geographic prevailing wage of your occupational classification.
+The Office of Apprenticees the apprentice's social security number to match this number against the employers' wage records.
+Also, the apprentice's social security number will be used, if the properties of the Davis Bacon Act of 1931, as amended, U.S. Code Title 40, Sections 276a-7, and Title 29 CFR 5, to verify and certify to the U.S. Department of Labor, Employment Standards Administration, that you are a registered apprentice to ensure that the employer is complying with the geographic prevailing wage of your occupational classification.
 Failure to disclose your social security number on this form will not affect your right to be registered as an apprentice.
 Civil and criminal provisions of the Privacy Act apply to any unlawful disclosure of your social security number, which is prohibited.

 The collection and maintenance of the data on ETA-671, Apprentice Registration - Section II Form, is authorized under the National Apprenticeship Act, 29 U.S.C.
 50, and CFR 29 Part 29.1.
 The data is used for apprenticeship program statistical purposes and is maintained, pursuant to the Privacy Act of 1974 (5 U.S.C.
-552a.), in a system of records entitled, DOL/ETA-4, Apprenticeship Information Management System (AIMS), which is now known as (RAPIDS) at the Office of Apprenticeship U.S.C.
-552a.).
-Department of Labor.
-Data may be disclosed to a State Apprenticeship Council to determine an assessment of skill needs and program information, and in connection with federal litigation or when required by law.
+552a.), in a system of records entitled, DOL/ETA-4, Apprenticeship Information Management System (AIMS), which is now known as (RAPIDS) at the Office of Apprenticeship, U.S. Department of Labor.
+Data may be disclosed to a State Apprenticeship Council to determine an assessment of skill needs and program information, and in connection with federal litigation or when

 Persons are not required to respond to this collection of information unless it displays a currently valid OMB control number.
-Public reporting burden for this collection of information is estimated to average five minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Public reporting burden for this collection of Persons are not required to respond to this collection of intormation unless it displays a currently valid Clinic control number.
+Public reporting burden for this collection of information unless it displays a currently valid Clinic control number.
+Public reporting burden for this collection of information unless it displays a currently valid Clinic control number.
+Public reporting burden for this collection of information.
 The obligation to respond is required to obtain or retain benefits under 29 USC 50.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of Apprenticeship, 200 Constitution Avenue, N.W., Room N-5311, Washington, D.C., 20210.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of Apprenticeship, 200 Constitution Avenue, N.W., Room N-5311, Washington, D.C..
+20210.
 (Paperwork Reduction Project 1205-0223).

 APPENDIX C

 Affirmative Action Plan

+C-1